sateffen/ProxyDetector-for-Bengine/README.md

 ProxyDetector-for-Bengine
 =========================

-This is a Plugin for the Bengine, which detects wheather a logging in person uses a proxy and notes this
+This is a plugin for the Bengine, which detects whether a person logging in uses a proxy and notes this